tkLayout/tkLayout/README.md

      git clone https://github.com/tkLayout/tkLayout.git
      cd tkLayout

-The latest official version is at tkLayout/master branch, the latest devolpment version at tkLayout/dev branch.
+The latest official version is at tkLayout/master branch, the latest development version at tkLayout/dev branch.

 # Compilation

-Compilation using make:
+- Compilation using make:

     make -j8
+    make install

-This will build the needed programs and put them in the ./bin directory.
+This will build the needed programs, and put them in the tkLayout/bin directory.

-Compilation using cmake:
+- Compilation using cmake:

     mkdir build     (all object files, help files, libs, ... will be kept here) cd build